ThePrimeagen/web3-smart-contracts/lessons/3_2_the-game-start-contract.md

 * I want to be paid...
 0.05 eth per hero!
 * I should be able to get my heroes I have generated.
 * Heroes should be stored on the chain.
+* stats are strength, health, intellect, magic, dexterity
 * stats are randomly generated
-  * stats are strength, health, intellect, magic, dexterity
   * A scale of 1 - 18
-  * The stats are randomly picked and randomly determined there amplitude according to the following:
+  * The stats are randomly picked and their amplitude is randomly determined according to the following:
     * Stat 1 can max at 18
     * Stat 2 can max at 17
     * Stat 3 can max at 16